samozzy/anegada/_shows/elements/air.md

     role: Dramaturg -->
 ---

-EARTH is a grounding force but also draining, it weighs you down with guilt's gravity.
+AIR is a chaotic force that sweeps reason aside, it lifts you up with memory’s oblivion.

-The narrator's response is one of numbness.
+The narrator’s response is one of denial.